LI-JIANSHU/Coursera-Practical-Machine-Learning/index.md

 ## Predict with the final test dataset

 * Use the best model above and use predict() function to predict the result on the test dataset
+* The best model has an accuracy of 97%.
+* On the test dataset, the result is as follows:
+* The result above has 1 misclassification out of 20, the accuracy is 95%.